Estar27/Customer_Segmentation_Project/README.md

 Employed to create a presentation of findings, summarizing insights and providing marketing recommendations based on the analysis.
 This facilitated effective communication of results to stakeholders.
 [Download here](https://microsoft.com)

-## Data Extraction/ Cleaning/ Modeling
+## Data Extraction/ Cleaning/ Modelling
 In the Customer Segmentation project, the following steps were followed for data extraction and cleaning:
 - **Extraction**: Used Python to extract each worksheet from the Excel workbook separately.
 - **Data Type Conversion**: Identified and corrected data type issues for various columns to ensure accurate processing and analysis.